 The club proved streaky this season, and they had enough of a base built up that a four-match streak down the stretch wasn’t detrimental enough to knock them any farther lower than 15th.

 But the boos Allardyce has faced in recent weeks reflect a frustrating season with little consistency.
 They hardly gave any threat to matching last season’s 9th-placed finish, and any further troubles next season would certainly see them struggling to maintain their Premier League status.

 Those boos could cause West Ham brass to seriously think about a change, with expectations certainly not met this season.

+Who do they play and where can I watch it?
 I’m not sure if you’ve heard, but Manchester City are in the driver’s seat for the title.
 All they need is a win (or really, just a draw) and they take the Premier League cake.

 Sam Allardyce will be looking for a positive finish to the season, putting back-to-back wins together after last week’s impressive 2-0 victory over Tottenham.
 So who do they play?
 OH……Manuel Pellegrini’s attack of death at full strength gunning for the Premier League title.
 Yeah, that should go well…

 When the final whistle blows…The Hammers will likely have to watch the Premier League title celebration in front of plenty of screaming Manchester City fans.
 It may not be a pretty sight for Big Sam and company.

 There will be plenty of questions surrounding the chain of command at Upton Park.
 Big Sam has denied all reports that his job is in jeopardy, but considering the noise is widespread, it’s worth a look.

 If the Hammers fall to a blistering Manchester City attack, it will mean they lose four of their final five matches, and there will be plenty of questions asked.
 Injuries had a bit of a part during the season, but the inconsistencies were there and improvements must be made if West Ham wish to avoid a relegation battle next season.